versia-pub/server/docs/installation.md

 >
 > We will not be offerring support to Windows or MacOS users.
 If you are using one of these operating systems, please use a virtual machine or container to run Lysand.

-### With Docker
+### With Docker/Podman

-Docker is the recommended way to run Lysand (podman should also work).
+Docker is the recommended way to run Lysand (podman also works).
 To run Lysand with Docker, follow these steps:

 1. Download the `docker-compose.yml` file from the repository